Articles and Updates from Phoenix Children's

 *If your child is in immediate danger, call 9-1-1 or take them to the nearest emergency room.

-- 1-800-273-TALK is a national support hotline that can talk to you or your child.
+- 988 is the National Suicide Prevention Lifeline that can talk to you or your child.

 - Teen Lifeline in Phoenix is staffed by teens for teens and their number is 602-248-8336 (TEEN) or 1-800-248-8336 (TEEN).